 Some days we may be in the field all day nailing it.
 Other days we may launch later or return earlier due to weather and/or snow conditions.
 Due to notorious Alaska weather, our packages are a full week to help you achieve all of your heliskiing.
-However, when the stars align you may use all of your original four hours of blade time in less than seven days (see below for details on additional discounted blade time).
+However, when the stars align you may use all of your original four hours of blade time in less than seven days (see below for additional discounted blade time).

 Each additional hour of blade time over the original four hours is discounted at $1,200 per person (this covers our bare minimum operating costs to help keep you flying).